Certora/gambit/README.md

 1. Gambit is written in Rust.
 You'll need to [install Rust and Cargo](https://www.rust-lang.org/tools/install) to build Gambit.
-2. Gambit uses the solc, the Solidity compiler, to generate mutants.
-You'll need to have solc binary that is compatable with the project you are mutating (see the `--solc` option in `gambit mutate --help`)
+2. Gambit uses `solc`, the Solidity compiler, to generate mutants.
+You'll need to have a `solc` binary that is compatible with the project you are mutating (see the `--solc` option in `gambit mutate --help`)

 ## Installation